 “Take a blank sheet of paper.
 Do with this page what you wish.
 Your only limitations are the boundaries of this page.
 You don’t have to submit anything, but we hope you will use your imagination.”

 This isn’t so much an essay as a creative assignment.
 A blank sheet of paper can be equally inspirational and terrifying.
 Do you fold it into a paper crane?
-Do you write an essay or a poem on it?
+Should you write an essay or a poem on it?
 Do you draw a picture?
 Make a collage?
 Rip it into pieces?
 The options are endless.

 “Have you ever walked through the aisles of a warehouse store like Costco or Sam’s Club and wondered who would buy a jar of mustard a foot and a half tall?
 We’ve bought it, but it didn’t stop us from wondering about other things, like absurd eating contests, impulse buys, excess, unimagined uses for mustard, storage, preservatives, notions of bigness…and dozens of other ideas both silly and serious.
 Write an essay somehow inspired by super-huge mustard.”